Nga Tsin Wai Village Project (K1)

 In response to community concerns and aspirations, the URA is committed to the upkeep of the heritage values worth preserving along with the redevelopment.
 Conservation experts were engaged in 2006 to carry out conservation study which included a proposal for the Conservation approach of the design for the development, to preserve the remaining authentic historic relics and recreating the village ambience as far as practicable.

-The design will adopt an innovative concept of "Conservation by Design" to preserve three relics of the village, namely the village gatehouse, the embedded stone tablet and the Tin Hau Temple, and the central axis linking them up in the walled village setting as the core design elements for the Conservation park to manifest the ambience of the 600 years-old village whilst residential redevelopment could proceed in parallel.
+The design will adopt an innovative concept of "Conservation by Design" to preserve three relics of the village, namely the village gatehouse, the embedded stone tablet and the Tin Hau Temple, and the central axis linking them.
+According to the approved AIA reports dated 2023, the URA proposed to preserve all of the four watchtower foundation remains and portions of the wall foundation remains in situ, with partial wall foundation remains relocated for display.
+With a design to incorporate the above in the Conservation park, the village ambience will be manifested, whilst residential redevelopment could proceed in parallel.